 Conclusion:

 Geoengineering research represents a necessary and valuable avenue for understanding and developing solutions to address the urgent climate challenges we face.
 It expands the range of climate solutions available, enhances climate adaptation strategies, and contributes to scientific knowledge and risk assessment.
 International collaboration, responsible governance frameworks, and public engagement are essential elements in ensuring that geoengineering, if deployed, is done so in a manner that is transparent, equitable, and based on scientific evidence.
-By embracing geoengineering research, we can broaden our understanding of climate change, mitigate risks, and work toward a more sustainable and resilient future.
+By embracing geoengineering research, we can broaden our understanding of climate change, mitigate risks and costs, and work toward a more sustainable and resilient future.

 Write a paper of between 500 and 700 words that argues against research into the use of geoengineering as a response to global warming.